aserg-ufmg/RefDiff/README.md

 Currently, three programming languages are supported: Java, JavaScript, and C.

 RefDiff finds relationships between code elements of two given revisions of the project.
-Relationships indicate the both elements are the same, or that a refactoring operation involving them was applied.
+Relationships indicate that both elements are the same, or that a refactoring operation involving them was applied.
 The following relationship types are supported:

 * Same